Rowan & Martin's Laugh-In: International and American re-broadcasts

 1983 saw the first 70 one-hour shows syndicated to broadcast stations (the pilot, first three seasons and the first four episodes of season 4).
-Alternate recut half-hour shows were syndicated through Lorimar Television to local stations in 1983 and later on Nick at Nite in 1987 through August 1990.
+Alternate recut half-hour shows (seasons 1–5, not including the pilot) were syndicated through Lorimar Television to local stations in 1983 and later on Nick at Nite in 1987 through August 1990.

 The Vivendi Universal-owned popular arts/pop culture entertainment cable network Trio started airing the show in its original one-hour form in the early 2000s; the same abbreviated 70 episode package was run.

 In September 2016, digital sub-network Decades started airing the show twice a day in its original one-hour format, complete with the NBC Peacock opening and 'snake' closing.
 The entire 6 season run was supplied by Proven Entertainment.

 In 2018, the original series became available in full on Amazon Prime Video.

-In 2020, the complete series became available on Tubi.
-The show is currently seen on IMDb TV.
+In 2020, the partially complete series became available on-demand on Tubi.